The Saxton Group

 The Saxton Group is one of the largest franchisees of the restaurant McAlister's Deli.
 It owns and operates more than 80 locations in Texas, Oklahoma, and Kansas.
 The growing company continues to expand with plans to open an additional 6-10 locations annually.
-The Saxton Group is headquartered in Dallas, Texas and currently employees more than 3,500 employees at its McAlister's Deli locations and corporate office.
+The Saxton Group is headquartered in Dallas, Texas, and currently employs more than 3,500 employees at its McAlister's Deli locations and corporate office.